-The Chicago Fire have unveiled new renderings of their proposed $650 million riverfront stadium, planned at The 78 development along the Chicago River.
-Revealed Monday evening, the stadium was designed by architecture company Gensler and draws its design from the “Chicago School” style, incorporating brick, steel, and glass elements symbolizing the city’s industrial heritage and tough character.
+In June 16, 2025, the Chicago Fire unveiled new renderings for their proposed $650 million riverfront stadium at The 78 development along the Chicago River.
+Designed by global architecture firm Gensler, the venue takes cues from the “Chicago School” style, featuring brick, steel, and glass elements meant to reflect the city’s industrial heritage and resilient spirit.

-Intended to open a new chapter for the club and its supporters, the stadium form reconciles the ambition for the finest of modern comforts with the ambition for the finest of place.
-It will have panoramic views across the river and public squares open to all, as a powerful architectural icon and a public civic space.
+Intended to open a new chapter for the club and its supporters, the stadium form reconciles the ambition for the finest of modern comforts with the ambition for the finest sense of place.
+It will feature panoramic views across the river and public squares open to all, serving as both a powerful architectural icon and a civic gathering space.

 Bordering Related Midwest’s 62-acre mixed-use development just south of Roosevelt Road, the stadium itself will offer fans a first-rate experience.
 Inside, the seating bowl is designed to seat fans much closer to the field, enhancing sightlines and elevating matchday energy.
 An open steel canopy will bounce back light and sound onto the pitch, boosting crowd energy and maximizing the team’s home-field advantage.